Header Banner

-How To: Be aware of electricity and matter
+How to Be aware of electricity and matter

 In the first video, you'll see how contact between different materials can result in attraction or repulsion.
 Experimental results are discussed that led to Ben Franklin's one fluid theory of electricity.
 It explains how clues were found from rubbing different materials together.